New York City Department of Education: Demographics

 In October 2018, 1,126,501 students attended New York City public schools, excluding 119,551 students enrolled in charter schools.

 About 40% of students in the city's public school system live in households where a language other than English is spoken; one-third of all New Yorkers were born in another country.
 The city's Department of Education translates report cards, registration forms, system-wide alerts, and documents on health and policy initiatives for parents into Spanish, French, German, Russian, Chinese, Japanese, Korean, Hindi, Telugu, Bengali, Urdu, Persian, Arabic, and Haitian Creole.

 In October 2018, the student population was 42% Hispanic and Latino, 26% African American, 15% Non-Hispanic White, and 16% Asian American.
 Another 3% were of multiple race categories.
 Of the students, 20% were disabled, 13% were English language learners, and 73% met the department's definition of poverty.

 The specialized high schools tend to be disproportionately Asian.
 New York's Specialized High School Institute is an after-school program for students in late middle school.
 It was designed to enlarge the pool of African American and Hispanic candidates eligible for admission to the selective schools by giving them extra lessons and teaching test-taking skills.
 Unlike other urban school districts (such as San Francisco Unified School District), New York does not use racial preferences (affirmative action) in public school admissions.
-The School Diversity Advisory Group has recommended that race and socioeconomic status, rather than student aptitude, be the prime considerations in school admissions.

 In May 2012, the New York Times reported that New York City had the fifth most segregated large city school system, after Chicago and Dallas.
 Hispanic students are concentrated in Washington Heights and Corona and the greatest segregation existed in black neighborhoods.
 It further noted that black isolation in schools has persisted even as residential segregation has declined.
 In 2016, the Times said that 11% of the schools in the city system had the majority of non-Hispanic white students, who made up 15% of the system's total student body.
 In May 2017, the Times published another report in collaboration with Measure of America that examined the effects of segregation.
 According to the report, black and Hispanic students were more likely to attend nonselective schools with majority-black and Hispanic demographics and lower graduation rates, while white and Asian students were more likely to attend selective or zoned schools with higher graduation rates.
 The Times also stated that zoned schools with majority white or Asian demographics tended to have higher graduation rates than zoned schools with majority black or Hispanic demographics.
 While the universal high school choice policy in New York City sought to weaken the link between the conditions in students neighborhoods and their educational outcomes, a 2016 report by Measure of America found that on-time graduation rates still vary immensely by where students lived.